Physician Assistant Program - Fort Lauderdale

 Faculty and Staff

-Professor Coffman joined the Nova Southeastern University's Physician Assistant Program in August 2004.
-At NSU, she served as the course coordinator for the three-semester Physical Diagnosis course series before transitioning to roles as the Assistant Clinical Director and the Assistant Director / Associate Chair.
+Melissa Coffman joined the Nova Southeastern University's Physician Assistant Program in August 2004 and currently serves as the Department Chair and Program Director.
+At NSU, she has held many positions including faculty, course director, Assistant Clinical Director, and Assistant Director / Associate Chair.
 She lectures in a wide range of clinical and professional topics and has served on the curriculum committee, admissions committee and continuing medical education committee for the Physician Assistant Program.
-She is also an active participant on the NSU Council on Continuing Medical Education.
-Professor Coffman currently holds the position of Program Director and Department Chair for the Physician Assistant Program.
+She is also an active participant on the NSU Council on Continuing Medical Education, and the Nu Sigma Upsilon Chapter of the Alpha Eta Society.

-Professor Coffman feels blessed to have a career that involves her two passions; medicine and teaching.
+Dr. Coffman feels blessed to have a career that involves her two passions; medicine and teaching.
 She is dedicated to seeking various ways to further develop her skills.
-She has been involved in the Physician Assistant Education Association's Education Committee and well as an adjunct online instructor in Human Diseases and Conditions for Kaplan University.
-She is currently pursuing her doctorate degree in education with a concentration in health care education and curriculum development, and looks forward to focusing her research on the enhancement of patient education and counseling skills in physician assistant students.
+She has been actively involved in the Physician Assistant Education Association, and as an adjunct online instructor in Human Diseases and Conditions for Kaplan University.

-Mrs. Coffman resides in Plantation, Florida where she enjoys reading, cooking, gardening and most of all, spending time with her family.
+Dr. Coffman resides in Plantation, Florida where she enjoys reading, cooking, and most of all, spending time with her family.